Our impact

 We have a commitment to develop sustainable energy for community benefit.
 We aim to be a transparent and trusted partner, and to share knowledge and expertise openly.

 To ensure we’re meeting this commitment we survey our stakeholders – host partners, community members, investor members, project partners – annually to see how we’re doing and how we can improve.
-Our last stakeholder survey was conducted in April 2021.
+Our last survey was conducted in March 2024.